ryanchoi111/fetch_receipt_processor/README.md

 Data does not need to persist when your application stops.
 It is sufficient to store information in memory.
 There are too many different database solutions, we will not be installing a database on our system when testing your application.

 ## Running Instructions
-* Run "docker build --tag ryanc_fetch_receipt_processor ." in terminal
+* Run "docker build --tag ryanc_fetch_receipt_processor ." in terminal while in the ryanc_fetch_receipt_processor directory
 * Then "docker run -d -p 5001:5000 ryanc_fetch_receipt_processor"
 * Go to localhost:5001 in your browser